Match My Freak: World Tour

 The Match My Freak: World Tour was the fifth concert tour by American singer Tinashe, in support of her seventh studio album, Quantum Baby (2024).
 It began on October 14, 2024, in Anaheim with shows across North America, Asia and Europe.
 It concluded in Chengdu on September 6, 2025, comprising 48 shows.
-Raveena and various DJ’s served as the opening act for the North American leg.
-While Becca Hatch served as the opening act for the Australian leg and Lyvia served as the opening act for the European leg.
+While Raveena and various DJs served as the opening act for the North American leg, Becca Hatch served as the opening act for the Australian leg and Lyvia for the European leg.
+The set list featured majority of the songs from Quantum Baby, including her previous hit singles such as "2 On" and "All Hands on Deck".
+It also contained "The Worst in Me", a duet with Kaytranada, and "Party Flavors", with Young Thug.

 Background

-On August 6, 2024, Tinashe formally announced the tour, with 23 shows across North America from October through November 2024.
+On August 6, 2024, Tinashe formally announced the tour, with 23 shows across North America from October through November.
 Tickets went on sale on August 9, with a presale that ran from August 7 until August 8.
-On October 7, 2024, Tinashe announced European and Japanese dates for the tour, expanding the tour with 9 shows across Europe and Asia.
-Tickets went on sale on October 11, 2024 for the European dates.
-Tickets went on sale on October 16, 2024, for the Japan dates.
-On November 2, 2024, Tinashe announced Australian headline dates for the tour.
-Tickets went on sale on November 6, 2024.
+Tinashe noted that her upcoming tour promises to be an entirely new experience even for repeat attendees, stating that fans can expect "high energy, brand new choreography, new songs, obviously".
+On October 7, Tinashe announced European and Japanese dates for the tour, expanding the tour with 9 shows across Europe and Asia.
+Tickets went on sale on October 11, for the European dates, and on October 16, for the Japan dates.
+On November 2, Tinashe announced Australian headline dates for the tour.
+Tickets went on sale on November 6.
 On May 8, 2025, Tinashe announced more Asian dates for the tour.
-Tickets went on sale on May 15, 2025.
+Tickets went on sale on May 15.